kubernetes-sigs/wg-policy-prototypes/policy-report/oscal-transformer/README.md

 #### Exercising the k8s-to-oscal transformer on sample data

+Shown in the diagram are two paths for transformation of k8s yaml to OSCAL json: command line and programmatic.
-Demonstrated here is how to employ the k8s-to-oscal transformer to produce OSCAL assessment-results json from k8s yaml samples.
+The demo below employs the command line to produce OSCAL assessment-results json from k8s yaml samples.

 ![image](images/k8s-to-oscal.drawio.png)